jhobbs/mathnotes/ode/chapter 04 - linear differential equations of order greater than one/lesson 21 - solution of the nonhomogeneous linear differential equation of order n with constant coefficients.md

 See the book for more details, but there are several cases to handle.

+For all of these cases, start by finding $y_c$ of the related homogeneous form of the equation, following the method from Lessson 20.

 **Case 1.**  *No term of Q(x) in (21.1) is the same as a term of* $y_c$.
 In this case, a particular solution $y_p$ of (21.1) will be a linear combination of the terms in $Q(x)$ and *all* its linearly independent derivatives.

 Steps: